0glabs/0g-storage-node/docs/introduction.md

 * Buit-in - It is natively built into the ZeroGravity DA system for data storage and retrieval.
 * General purpose - It is designed to support atomic transactions, mutable kv stores as well as archive log systems to enable wide range of applications with various data types.
 * Incentive - Instead of being just a decentralized database, 0G Storage introduces PoRA mining algorithm to incentivize storage network participants.

-To dive deep into the technical details, continue reading [0G Storage Spec.](docs/)

 ## Integration